Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/doc/USERGUIDE.md

 ## Voter Journey

-The Voter Journey Tab is where you begin your journey to vote in an election.
+The **Voter Journey** page is where you begin your journey to vote in an election.
 On this page you can:

 - Obtain information about voter status
 - Register to vote